Getting Data from SQL Queries

 SaveToDB and DBEdit prepare and send SQL commands to a database server.

-ODataDB creates FunctionImports.
-DBGate creates APIs similar to stored procedures.
+ODataDB creates FunctionImports, while DBGate generates APIs similar to stored procedures.

 SQL Samples for Getting Data

-Below you will find samples for each supported database platform.
+Below are samples for each supported database platform.

-Note that SQL Server, SQL Server Compact, and SQLite use parameters with the @ character while others are with the colon.
+Note that SQL Server and SQLite use parameters prefixed with the @ character, while other platforms use a colon (:).

 SQL Samples for Microsoft SQL Server